Barred owl: Barred owl and northern spotted owl

 Since the 1960s, barred owls have been expanding their range westward from the eastern US and Canada.
-While some authors have described the expansion of barred owls into the west as "natural", others state that this is a mischaracterization, as there is little to suggest that the barred owls could have reached the spotted's range without the inadvertent aid of humans— increasing temperatures, wildlife suppression, and tree planting likely facilitated the range increase.
+While some authors have described the expansion of barred owls into the west as "natural", others state that this is a mischaracterization, as there is little to suggest that the barred owls could have reached the spotted's range without the inadvertent aid of humans — increasing temperatures, wildfire suppression, and tree planting likely facilitated the range increase.
 When spotted owls and barred owls share the same area, the barred owls generally are more aggressive and out-compete the spotted owls, leading to decreased populations of the native owls.
 The more aggressive response of barred owls to interspecific stimuli has been verified with experiments incorporating vocalization and owl dummies.
 Additionally, the adult survival rates appear higher for barred owls (an estimated 91%) than for spotted owls (an estimated 82%).
 Therefore, the barred owl is considered "demographically superior".
+In December 2023, the U.S. Fish and Wildlife Service issued a draft of a management plan indicating that hunters in the Pacific Northwest would be encouraged to shoot more than a half million barred owls.
+The rationale was to cull the numbers of this invasive species, to help protect native species, particularly the spotted owl which had been listed as threatened under the Endangered Species Act.

 Another potential threat is that barred owls and spotted owls occasionally interbreed, creating hybrids ("sparred owl" or "botted owl").
 Only 47 hybrids with barred owls (all between female barred owls and male spotted owls) were found in an analysis of more than 9,000 banded spotted owls; consequently, hybridization between these two species is considered to be "an interesting biological phenomenon that is probably inconsequential compared with the real threat—direct competition between the two species for food and space".
 Most hybrids favor their barred owl heritage with similar and more pale overall coloring than spotted owls, though the back tends to be intermediate in color between the two and the beak coloring is variable.
 However, there has been much variation described.
 Due to variances in appearance, previously hybrids between the species were overestimated from field identification, only being certainly identified by genetic loci.
 Moreover, no recent hybrids could be detected in a survey of the Cascade Mountains.